Last updated on: March 15th, 2023

 The normal duration of a night shift cannot exceed 8 hours calculated over a reference period of a maximum of 3 calendar months period.

 The normal duration of working time for night employees whose activity is carried out in special or special working conditions shall not exceed 8 hours during any period of 24 hours unless the increase of this duration is provided in the collective labor contract.
-In case, the duration is increased over 8 hours, the employer shall provide equivalent compensatory time off or cash compensation of the night hours worked over 8 hours.
+In case, the duration is increased over 8 hours, the employer shall provide equivalent compensatory time off or cash compensation for the night hours worked over 8 hours.

 Pay – The night employees are entitled to either :